Filling in Your Application

 - If you want to defer your entry to the following year, say why and what you intend to do with your year out.

-- If you are a mature student, explain why you want to enter higher education.
+- If you are a mature student, explain why you want to enter, or return to higher education.

 - In general, the more vocational the course, the more you need to emphasise your commitment to the profession and relevant experience you have gained.